-Vortex makes a ton of red dots and magnified scopes…so it makes sense that they’d jump into the holographic sight market.
+Vortex makes a ton of red dots and magnified scopes…so it makes sense that they’d jump into the holographic sight market eventually.

 Winner in Price: Red Dots (wide range of pricing)

 Does size matter?

 If you want it small…you’ll go with red dots.
 Since the technology is easier there’s plenty of smaller options that can fit on both rifles and handguns.